Derevi/pagesource-collector-base/README.md

 # Future versions

-Although I have a very rough version, for myself, I will eventually edit and upload functionalty that makes this program headless, read each line of a list to collect page sources.
+Although I have a very rough version for myself, I will eventually edit and upload functionalty that makes this program headless, read each line of a list to collect page sources.
 Also to make each run parallel.